yochaigal/newschoolrevolution/_posts/2022-01-17-a-simple-game.md

 ---
 layout: post
-title: Two Simple Games
+title: A Simple Game
 date: 2021-01-17
 tags: ['rpg', 'kids']
 published: false
 ---

-# Two Simple Games
+# A Simple Game
 My son is 5 this April.
 Like most kids he _loves_ games, particularly any that involve fantasy violence.

 ## What is a game?